 - Controls: Make sure they're easy to access and are legible.
 Touchpad (electric only) controls are easier to use than knobs or dials.
 Knobs on the front of the cook top (rather than the side) offer more cooking space and are further away from the burners.
 Making your hands less vulnerable to burns.
 They can also be easier for children to reach; some models have a push-in and turn feature for safety.

-Thermador and Bosch are a part of BSH Home Appliances Corporation, a fully owned subsidiary of BSH Bosch.
+Part of BSH Home Appliances Corporation, a fully owned subsidiary of BSH Bosch.
 Did you know they are the 3rd largest appliance manufacturer in the world?
 Founded in 1916 in California by William E. Cranston, and began as a manufacturer of electric items, most notably portable and built-in heaters.
 In 1932, Thermador established its appliance manufacturing as Cranston merged with business owner H.H.
 Fogwell to form the Thermador Electric Manufacturing Company.
 Thermador is now owned by the Bosch Company.
+The Bosch Benchmark line launched in early 2014 as the premium line within the Bosch product line.

 The Sub-Zero Freezer Company was founded in 1945, by Westye F. Bakke in Madison, Wisconsin.
 For more than 70 years, Wolf has been synonymous with professional cooking equipment for restaurants and hotels.
 In March of 2000, the company became part of Sub-Zero and was adapted for the serious in-home cook.
 Adapting to an ever growing kitchen design segment.
 Sub-Zero, reinvested in Wolf and redesigned the line completely with better simmers and double convection technology in the ovens.